-The national emergency number is t 911.
+The national emergency number is 911.

 Your entrance stamp is very important: no matter where you arrive, make sure you get it.
 You have to carry your passport (or a photocopy) with you at all times in Costa Rica.
 If you are asked for it and cannot produce it, you may well be detained and fined.

-Gay and lesbian Costa Rica
+LGBT Costa Rica

 Costa Rica has a good reputation among gay and lesbian travellers, and continues to be generally hassle-free for gay and lesbian visitors.
 The country has a large gay community by Central American standards, and to a smaller extent a sizeable lesbian one, too; it’s pretty much confined to San José (which holds a Gay Pride Festival every June), though there is also a burgeoning scene in Manuel Antonio.

 Although there have been some incidents of police harassing gays in bars, in general you will be met with respect, and there’s no need to assume, as some do, that everyone is a raving hetero-Catholic poised to discriminate against homosexuals.
 Part of this tolerance is due to the subtle tradition in Costa Rican life and politics summed up in the Spanish expression “quedar bien”, which translates roughly as “don’t rock the boat” or “leave well alone”.
 People don’t ask you about your sexual orientation or make assumptions, but they don’t necessarily expect you to talk about it unprompted, either.